Table of Contents

-After creating a Live resource, you’re ready to add strings from your website to Transifex for translation.
+After creating a Live resource, you can add strings from your website to Transifex for translation.
 Through this string approval process, you can select precisely which strings to save for translations and which ones to leave untranslated.

 TX Live detects strings for approval whenever:

-you and/or visitors navigate through your web pages outside transifex (in this case, snippet is required to be installed)
+You and visitors navigate through your web pages outside transifex (in this case, the snippet must be installed).

 Before we show you how to approve strings, let’s look at how you can navigate through your site in Transifex Live and get to the pages with the content you want to approve.